 The collection consists of a disassembled photograph album, featuring images from the travels of Stauffer and his wife.

 Collection documents the 1939 New York World's Fair in Flushing Meadows, New York.
-Also includes materials on other world's fairs, the Exhibition Collectors Historical Organization (ECHO), New York City tourism and Disney.
+Also includes material relating to other fairs, the Exhibition Collectors Historical Organization (ECHO), New York City tourism and The Walt Disney Company.

 This collection contains 273 silver gelatin photoprints (Series 1), most of which apparently were made during the 1930s and early 1940s, contemporaneously with the original negatives.
 All are 8" x 10" or slightly smaller, unmounted except for flush mounted linen on the backs of some prints.
 The photographs were made primarily in two locations, New York …

 The papers of New York painters and teachers Josef Presser and Presser's wife Agnes Hart measure 4.3 linear feet and date from 1913 to 1980, with the bulk of the material from 1940 to 1980.
 The collection documents their personal and professional lives as artists and educators and consists of biographical material, business and personal correspondence, teaching files, printed material, and scattered photographs.
 The collection also includes writings, personal business records, and artwork by Presser.

 Fay Gold papers